Heuserus/DBgrep/README.md

 ## Setting up a test database

 Docker and Docker-Compose need to be installed for the following steps.
-In addition, the repository needs to be cloned.
+In addition, the repository **needs to be cloned**.

 To start up a MongoDB, a MariaDB and a Postgresql database you can use the provided docker-compose file.
 Either execute: